 - Continual improvement processes

 The Pegasus Auditing team has been supporting health and safety priorities for Pegasus clients for years.
 You’re not alone with our team – they’re responsive and helpful, guiding organisations through the SMS review audit process, helping you to prepare and respond, and to learn and improve.
-It is their job to ensure our clients and their contractors are doing everything required to reduce risk and comply with the Act, with responsive, guided assistance to compliance, and resources including knowledge base and user guides to help you meet your obligations.
+It is their job to ensure our clients and their contractors are doing everything required to reduce risk with responsive, guided assistance to compliance, and resources including knowledge base and user guides to help you meet your obligations.

 Risk Management and Hazard Reduction Procedures